 The Student Academic Appeal policy provides students a way to appeal dismissal from their academic program.
-Students who wish to appeal academic status/eligibility due to failure to maintain Satisfactory Academic Progress should see the SAP Appeals & Financial Aid Probation section of the Satisfactory Academic Progress policy within this Catalog.
+Students who wish to appeal academic status/eligibility due to failure to maintain Satisfactory Academic Progress should see the SAP Appeals and Financial Aid Probation section of the Satisfactory Academic Progress policy within this Catalog.

 Students who wish to challenge a decision related to course-specific testing, classroom assignments, classroom policies or grades should first discuss their concerns with their instructor.
-If the issue is not resolved satisfactorily at that point, the student can bring the issue to the appropriate Director for evaluation.
+If the issue is not resolved satisfactorily at that point, the student can bring the issue to the appropriate Dean or Program Director for evaluation.
 The submission of an Academic Appeal is specifically for a student who has been notified of being dismissed from a program.

 An academic appeal must be received within 14 calendar days of the student being notified of the decision that he or she wishes to appeal.
-Appeals must be submitted in writing to the Director of Education.
+Appeals must be submitted in writing to the Dean of Education.
 The appeal must include a description of the academic decision the student is requesting be reviewed and the relevant facts explaining the reason for a review of the decision.

-The Director of Education will convene a meeting of the Academic Review Board, consisting of the one program director who was not the instructor for the course and the designee and Campus President.
-This meeting will be held within seven calendar days of the Director receiving the student's written appeal.
+The Dean of Education will convene a meeting of the Academic Review Board, consisting of the one program director who was not the instructor for the course and the Dean or designee and Campus President.
+This meeting will be held within seven calendar days of the Dean receiving the student's written appeal.
 The student will be notified in writing (via mail and/or email) of the Academic Review Board's decision.
 The notification will be sent no later than the end of the 3rd business day after the Academic Review Board meeting.

 If the student is appealing termination due to violation of the attendance policy the student will remain withdrawn from the school until the appeal is successful.
+See SAP Appeals and Financial Aid Probation of the Satisfactory Academic Progress section of this catalog for more information if the student is appealing termination due to failure to maintain satisfactory academic progress.